Who We Are

 Jerry attended the United States Military Academy at West Point, graduating with a BS in Engineering.
 He has an MBA from Loyola University, Maryland.
 He spent seven years with the United States Army Corps of Engineers serving in the United States, Germany and in the Pacific, achieving the rank of Captain.

 Co-Founder and Chief Operating Officer

 Inspired by the opportunity to fundamentally transform a key sector of the American economy, Sascha co-founded Blueprint Robotics with the goal of helping to bring the homebuilding industry into an exciting new stage of technological innovation.
-Heading up a wide range of responsibilities that include marketing, finance, HR, and IT, Sascha believes that the strategic potential of the company knows few limits as it breaks new ground in an industry that is ready for significant transformation.

 Having extensive experience as a senior executive in a wide range of industries, markets and cultures, Sascha served as Chief Operating Officer and later Chief Executive Officer of Chicago-based Crate and Barrel from 2009 to 2014.
 In this leadership role with the renowned home furnishings and multichannel retailer, he was responsible for 110 company-owned stores in North America, online sales, franchising operations in 10 countries, as well as the company's sister brands CB2 and Land of Nod.